wp-plugins/simple-intranet-directory/readme.txt

 Simple Intranet Directory is an easy to use employee directory listing of your users that includes extended profile information, user avatars/photos and a search function.

+Credit is given to Peter Sterling from http://www.sterling-adventures.co.uk/blog/ for his contribution in part to this code.

 Upgrade to the full version of our Simple Intranet plugin and get these features;
 * restricted access options for entire site or post/pages
 * branded login and admin panels
 * Facebook-like real-time activity feed for employee communication
 * the ability to upload images to feed
 * an upcoming events calendar/listing